-We do not recommend that our guests travel by chicken bus unless they are very experienced travelers.
+We do not recommend that our guests travel by chicken bus.

 What are the entry requirements into Guatemala?

 A valid passport is mandatory to enter Guatemala.
 Visitors from the USA, Canada, and most European countries do not need visas.
 You will automatically receive a 90-day tourist visa upon entry.

 Here in Santa Cruz, we all feel very safe.
 If you’d like more information about safety, please request our “Note from Wendy,” the owner, which goes into detail about her experience of over 25 years in Guatemala.

 Should I have travel insurance?